Heat as a witness of quantum properties: Abstract

 \section{Abstract}

-We present a new approach for witnessing quantum resources, including entanglement and coherence, based on heat generation.
-Inspired by the concept of Maxwell's demon, we analyze the heat exchange between a quantum system and a thermal environment assisted by a quantum memory.
-By exploring the fundamental limitations of heat transfer in this scenario, we find that quantum states can reveal their non-classical signatures via energy exchange with a thermal environment.
-This approach offers a promising alternative to complex, system-specific measurements, as it relies solely on fixed energy measurements.
-To demonstrate the effectiveness of our method, we apply it to the detection of entanglement in isotropic states and coherence in a two-spin system interacting with a single-mode electromagnetic field.
+We present a new approach for witnessing quantum resources, such as entanglement and coherence, based on heat generation.
+Inspired by Maxwell's demon, we ask what the optimal heat exchange between a quantum system and a thermal environment is when the process is assisted by a quantum memory.
+We derive fundamental energy constraints in this scenario and show that quantum states can reveal non-classical signatures via heat exchange.
+This approach leads to a \emph{heat-based} witness for quantum properties, offering an alternative to system-specific measurements, as it only relies on fixed energy measurements in a thermal ancilla.
+We illustrate our findings with the detection of entanglement in isotropic states and coherence in two-spin systems interacting with a single-mode electromagnetic field.